jesuisse/godot-radial-menu-control/README.md

 	icon_scale : float

 Factor by which icons are scaled.
 This is applied to all textures provided via `menu_items`.
 Defaults to 1.

-	default_theme : Theme

-Provides default values for colors and some constants which are used unless another active theme has entries for RadialMenu, which will override those of the default theme.
-Two example themes are provided; the dark one is the standard.
-Don't clear the default theme!
-You don't need to bother with the default theme property if you're providing your own theme - you can just use the `theme` property instead.

 	show_titles: bool